abanoub-samy-farhan/abanoub-samy-farhan.github.io/src/content/blog/main/what-happens-when-you-type-google-and-type-enter.md

   - web
   - networking
   - protocols
-duration: 10min
+duration: 10 min
 ---

 Long before I started learning more about the web and how things work, I imagined that the browser was the software that stored all the information and delivered it to me upon request.
-While this isn’t entirely wrong, it’s a far too simple explanation for the real process.
+While this isn't entirely wrong, it’s a far too simple explanation for the real process.
 Today, I’m going to discuss some aspects of this process in a straightforward way.

 ## Guidelines of the process